 There is a general consensus of opinion among historians that Strattonborough Castle Farmhouse was built in 1792, commissioned by Jacob Pleydell-Bouverie, the 2nd Earl of Radnor.
 Apparently, there is a stone set in one of the walls bearing that date which lends weight to the theory.
 The Bouverie family had a strong affinity with Longford Castle near Salisbury, Wiltshire and the north facing part of Strattonborough Castle Farm does bear a resemblance to Longford.
 Being the family seat of the Bouverie family, Jacob had strong connections with the castle and even employed architect James Wyatt to make some quite major alterations to it.
 He was the son of William Bouverie, the 1st Earl of Radnor and Harriet Pleydell, the daughter of Sir Mark Stuart Pleydell of Coleshill House, that once stood between Highworth and Faringdon.
 Historic rumour suggested that Jacob built Strattonborough as a Gothic eye-catcher for his view from Coleshill House as well as a working farm, but to date, no documentary evidence has been found to substantiate it.

 No record has been found as to who was the first tenant of the farm.
-The earliest name of a farmer is Richard Rickards and his family from the census of 1841, under the general heading of 'Castle farm.'
-But also listed at the farm is John Crew who ran it previously to 1832 as in September of that year the farm stock and implements were advertised for sale in preparation to him leaving.
+The earliest name in documentary evidence is John Crew who ran the farm previously to 1832.
+In September of that year the farm stock and implements were advertised for sale in preparation to him leaving.
 (Oxford Journal 29th Sept 1832).
 However, in between then and June the following year he died, as another advertisement offered the farm stock and implements of Mr John Crew, deceased.
 (Berks Chronicle 8th June 1833).
-It may be that the Rickard family occupied another property on the Castle Farm site and worked a different side of the estate to John Crew.